magomimmo/modern-cljs/doc/tutorial-10.md

-What we'd like to do is to move the calculation from the client side code (i.e. CLJS) to the server side code (i.e. CLJ) and then let the former asks the latter to produce the result to be then manipulated by CLJS.
+What we'd like to do is to move the calculation from the client side code (i.e. CLJS) to the server side code (i.e. CLJ) and then let the former ask the latter to produce the result to be then manipulated by CLJS.

 The following sequence diagram visualizes our requirements.

 ![Shopping Ajax][16]

-The first thing we want to do it's to implement the remote function to calculate the total.
+The first thing we want to do is to implement the remote function to calculate the total.

 ## The server side

-Thanks to [Chas Emerick][17], which is one of the most active and fruitful clojurist, we can exploit [shoreleave-remote-ring][10] by defining a remote calculate function which will return out the result (i.e. `total`) from the passed input (i.e. `quantity`, `price`, `tax` and `discount`).
+Thanks to [Chas Emerick][17], who is one of the most active and fruitful clojurist, we can exploit [shoreleave-remote-ring][10] by defining a remote calculate function which will return back the result (i.e. `total`) from the passed input (i.e. `quantity`, `price`, `tax` and `discount`).